ValHaris/RailTrailsMap/readme.md

 For zoom levels up to level 9, all meta tiles for the whole planet will be rendered.
 For zoom levels above that, only those tiles will be rendered where the corresponding tile on the lower zoom level was non-empty.

+# Usage

+Build the container:

+    cd docker
+    docker build -t railtrails/railtrails

+Check the instructions at the [base docker container](https://github.com/Overv/openstreetmap-tile-server).

+The style files are integrated into the container, they don't need to be base

+To pregenerate the tiles, use the new `generate` parameter:

+    docker run --shm-size=512m -v osm-data:/data/database/ railtrails/railtrails generate

 # Implementation